 Here's what pipeline inventory and in transit inventory are.
 Along with an explanation of decoupling inventory and how it helps mitigate some pipeline risk.
+We’ll cover all the shipping terms you need to know to understand how pipeline inventory and decoupling inventory will affect you and your business.

 Pipeline Inventory: What Is It?